alucarded/meals/README.md

 ## Meals
-REST API for application used to track meals and their calories
+REST API for application used to track meals of a user and their calories

 ## Motivation
 This is a showcase project.